kljuni/MesiIK/README.md

 2. Configure the server and client settings using the draggable text boxes on the canvas.
 3. Click the \"Start\" button to start the server.
 4. Enter a message body and optional HTTP headers in the provided text boxes.
-5. Click the \"Send\" button to send a request.
+5. Click the \"Send\" button to send a POST request.
-6. View the received messages in the text box on the right side of the window.
+6. View the received requests in the text box on the right side of the window.

 ## Configuration